zz9980/project4/README.md

 BUTTONS:
 -------
+Add the following buttons:
+* CUE:        Add a button to display the number of the ball that is closest to the cue ball, and draw a white circle around that ball.
+*(The message should be in the same color as that ball)*

-Add the following buttons to display a list showing each ball number, its (x,y) coordinates, and its distance from the cue ball.
+* ALL:        Add a button to display a list showing each ball number, its (x,y) coordinates, and its distance from the cue ball.
-* LIST:  Display the list in numerical order (1 thru 15).
+This list should be in numberical order by ball number.

-* SORT:  Displays the same list, but in ascending order of the y coordinate.
+* SORT:       Add another button to display the same list, but in ascending order of the y coordinate.
-* CUE:   Display the same list, in ascending order of distance from the cue ball.